Soft Clustering with Gaussian Mixture Models

 • Assume each cluster is normally distributed

-• Determine probabilities on whether a data point belongs to a particular cluster
+• the probabilities that a data point belongs to a particular cluster

 We will see that GMMs are better suited for clustering non-spherical distributions of points.